cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 from the population.

-The parameters of the function that actually runs the genetic algorithm are a function mapping bit-string to a fitness score, the length of the bit-strings being generated, the probability of a crossover, the probability of a mutation per position per bit-string, and the number of iterations to run.
+The parameters of the function that actually runs the genetic algorithm are a function mapping bitstring to a fitness score, the length of the bitstrings being generated, the probability of a crossover, the probability of a mutation per position per bitstring, and the number of iterations to run.

 {% highlight cs %}